respondcreate/django-versatileimagefield/docs/specifying_ppoi.rst

 +----------+--------------+--------------+--------------+
 |**Bottom**|``(1.0, 0.0)``|``(1.0, 0.5)``|``(1.0, 1.0)``|
 +----------+--------------+--------------+--------------+

+The ``crop`` Sizer works in a similar way but converts the 2-tuple into an exact (x, y) pixel coordinate which is then used as the 'centerpoint' of the crop.
+This approach gives significantly more accurate results than using ``ImageOps.fit``, especially when dealing with PPOI values located near the edges of an image *or* aspect ratios that differ significantly from the original image.

+.. note:: Even though the PPOI value is used as a crop 'centerpoint', the pixel it corresponds to won't necessarily be in the center of the cropped image, especially if its near the edges of the original image.

 .. note:: At present, only the ``crop`` Sizer changes how it creates images
     based on PPOI but a ``VersatileImageField`` makes its PPOI value